MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/lobby-matchmaking-sdks.md

 If you don't find what you need, let us know by writing a post on our [forums](https://community.playfab.com/index.html).

-Access to SDKs for PC(Win32), Nintendo Switch, PlayStation 4, PlayStation 5, PC (GDK), and Xbox (GDK) requires special approval and adherence to platform policies.
+Access to SDKs for Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox (GDK) requires special approval and adherence to platform policies.

 If you're looking for the core PlayFab SDK that helps you implement most of our features, including LiveOps, economy, matchmaking, and data analytics, see [PlayFab SDKs](../../../../sdks/playfab-sdk-intro.md).